Virtual Roundtable Session

 Your conference proposal should address, in 150 words or fewer, the questions listed below which are based on the rubric that faculty will use to assess conference submissions.
 Of course, not all of the questions will be relevant to every paper/project.
 However, you should do your best to address as many of them as possible.

 Roundtable Presentation (Early Stage)

 - Why is the topic, issue, or problem addressed by your study important?

 - What are the objectives and/or intended outcomes of your study?

 - What data sources, evidence, objects, or materials will you (potentially) use?

 - What are your anticipated results and/or conclusions?

 - What is the scholarly or scientific significance of your study?
 How does your work contribute to the scholarly discussion in your field?

 After Submitting Your Proposal

-Students can expect to receive notification of the status of their proposal on or before Friday, November 5, 2021.
+Students can expect to receive notification of the status of their proposal approximately a month after first submission (Exact timelines for future roundtables are TBA).
 Students whose proposals are accepted will not need to submit a final paper to participate in the conference.